 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 Her main research interests include labour economics (education and gender), behavioural economics (choice under uncertainty, adolescent risk behaviours), and development economics (poverty, inequality and early childhood development).
-Her recent work focuses on skills formation, education trajectories and labour market outcomes.
+Her recent work focuses on foundational skills formation and young people's behaviour (transition to the labour market, fertility decision and schooling enrolment).
 In addition, she investigates the role of aspirations and subjective expectations as potential self-enforcing mechanisms underlying poverty and gender inequality.

-Marta has analytical and fieldwork experience, and experience of dialogue with public and private institutions (eg national and local governments, academia, research centres, and schools), in countries such as Ecuador, Peru, Ghana, Liberia, Nigeria, Ethiopia and India.
+Marta has analytical, fieldwork and experience of dialogue with public and private institutions (e.g. national and local governments, academia, research centres, and schools) in countries such as Ecuador, Peru, Ghana, Liberia, Nigeria, Ethiopia and India.